CNBC Europe: CNBC Life

 In February 2008 a weekend nine-hour CNBC Life strand, was launched.
 This slot, which ran during the afternoon and evening, incorporated the already established weekend afternoon sporting coverage of sports such as PGA Tour golf, tennis and yachting with new programming which included travel programmes produced by the Travel Channel, output from The Luxury Channel, news and current affairs broadcasts as well as the airing of programs from sister channels, such as The Tonight Show and Meet the Press.
 In September 2010 CNBC Europe began airing a series of operas and ballets on Sunday afternoons under the title of CNBC Performance.
 The 20-part series began in September 2010 and ran until the end of January 2011.
 This programming was repeated during the rest of 2011.

 Since 2012 CNBC Life began to be wound down in favour of a schedule more focused on its core remit of business programming and the lifestyle, travel and CNBC Performance elements started to be removed from the schedule.
 The CNBC Life branding finally disappeared in 2018.

 Simulcasts of MSNBC

 The channel used to air American news channel MSNBC during weekend overnights and during the afternoon on American public holidays.
 CNBC Europe also carried MSNBC during major non-business related breaking news.

-By the end of the 2000s, CNBC Europe had stopped showing MSNBC.
-Standard weekend programming replaced the overnight broadcasts and on American bank holidays CNBC Europe now broadcasts replays of its weekly magazine programmes.
+By the end of the 2000s, CNBC Europe had stopped showing MSNBC and pre-recorded business-related programming replaced the MSNBC broadcasts.
 Coverage of non-business related breaking news now comes from either CNBC U.S. or NBC News.